FoundIzalith/amour-py/README.md

 - books.
 Sends a random book recommendation
 - suggest.
 Give Amour a suggestion and she will save it to a file
 - wiki.
 Search dndwiki.io
+- deathcount.
+Get number of times Jackson has died in a given game

 ## Dependencies
 Amour requires the following packages in order to fully function: